 Is your pastor leading a cult?
 Watch out for these 4 signs

 Is your pastor a shepherd or a cult leader?
-Here are 4 signs to out watch for according to Pastor T Mwangi
+Here are 4 signs to out watch for according to Pastor T Mwangi, the senior pastor at Life Church International Limuru.

 However, there are some telltale signs that can be used to identify a cult.
-Pastor T Mwangi has identified four key ways to recognize a cult.
+Anthony Kahura Mwangi largely known as Pastor T, has identified four key ways to recognize a cult.

 Authoritarianism